totomz/docker-tasker/README.md

 # docker-tasker

-`tasker` is a simple task producer-consumer tool, based on Docker.
+`docker-tasker` is a remote producer-consumer framework based on Docker.

-It helps you run multiple tasks, represented as docker containers, on a cluster with (almost) no effort.

 ## Components